Learn Shooting Manual "The Easy Way"

 Simply put, ISO controls your camera’s sensitivity to light.

 Together, the ISO, aperture, and shutter speed determine the overall brightness of your photos (the exposure).
-It also affects your photos in other ways – by adjusting the sharpness, depth of field, and overall image quality.
+The ISO also affects your pictures in other ways, adjusting the sharpness, depth of field, and overall image quality.

-By adjusting the ISO, you can increase your camera’s light sensitivity which will, in turn, give you a brighter image.
+Adjusting the ISO can increase your camera’s light sensitivity, producing a brighter image.

-On the flip side, if you’re shooting on a sunny day and you want to reduce your exposure, you can drop the ISO to achieve a darker result.
+On the other hand, if you’re shooting on a sunny day and want to reduce your exposure, you can drop the ISO to achieve a darker result.

-For that reason, I generally recommend you leave your ISO at its lowest value (100-400) unless you specifically need to raise it (e.g., you’re shooting in low light).
+Therefore, I recommend leaving your ISO at its lowest value (100-400) unless you specifically need to raise it (e.g., shooting in low light).

 *Aperture